-Evaluate every aspect of your business – your personnel policies, advertising, training, continuing education plans, package deals – with an eye to whether they support your mission to the greatest possible extent.
+Evaluate every aspect of your business – your personnel policies, advertising, training, continuing education plans, and package deals – with an eye to whether they support your mission to the greatest extent.

-Once you have developed a clear and concise statement of your mission, you can expect it to change very little over time.
-While your annual plans may shift and develop as your gain experience and your clients’ needs evolve, your mission statement continues to provide the steady compass.
+Once you have developed a clear and concise mission statement, you can expect it to change very little over time.
+While your annual plans may shift and develop as your gain experience and your clients’ needs evolve, your mission statement continues to provide a steady compass.
 Guiding your business to greater success is easier when a well-crafted mission statement guides you.